 BJJ gis are typically thick.
 They’re made specifically to handle wear and tear that practitioners have to go through.

-Most gis contains 100% cotton or a blend that is predominantly cotton.
-It lasts long and is available in a range of thicknesses including military-grade.
+Most gis contain 100% cotton or a blend that is predominantly cotton.
+It lasts long and is available in a range of thickness including military grade.
 Many times for the gi pants reinforcing techniques like rip-stop are used.

 It’s woven with unique reinforcing techniques that make it durable and resistant to ripping and tearing.
 It is thin, light, comfortable, yet durable.
 Rip-stop is pretty easy to recognize due to its square pattern.

 When you look around, you will find gis labeled as a certain GSM, short for Grams per Square Meter.
 The figure is typically between 450 and 550.
 It is used to measure the material’s weight.